Terms and conditions

-2.6 If You wish to bring a spouse, friend of colleague to the Event networking functions, You will need to purchase additional tickets for Your guest(s).
-Please note that guests may participate in networking activities only and will have no access to the Event.
+2.6 If You wish to bring a spouse, friend or colleague to the Event networking functions, You will need to purchase additional tickets for Your guest(s).
+Please note that guests may participate in networking activities only and will have no other access to the Event.

 3. Modification, postponement, cancellation by AusIMM